Thousands of Offers. Millions in Savings.

 Cooking with Cannabis: Intro to ExpertMarijuana brownies, while delicious, aren't the pinnacle of marijuana cooking.
 Whether you have cooked with marijuana before or not, Denver boasts many beginner cooking classes designed to help you understand the infusion methods and dose calculations for edibles and medicated meals.
 Advanced classes are also available.

-The 4/20 RallyApril 20 is synonymous with marijuana culture.
+The 4/20 RallyApril 20 is synonymous with marijuana culture and is well known for being the day of great 420 marijuana deals and events.
 4/20 comes and goes with each passing year, and Colorado always plans a party.
 Crowds over 70,000 swarm Civic Center Park in Denver.
 In 2016, talents Lil' Wayne & Wiz Khalifa performed.
-The World Cannabis Week kicks off the week leading up to 4/20, inspiring attendance from marijuana fueled with vendors, art exhibits, musicians, performers, innovators, entrepreneurs, and, of course, the loyal friends of marijuana.
+The World Cannabis Week kicks off the week leading up to 4/20, inspiring attendance from marijuana-fueled with vendors, art exhibits, musicians, performers, innovators, entrepreneurs, and, of course, the loyal friends of marijuana.

 The rally itself is complete with food, entertainment, and a low, hovering plume of smoke and vapor.